lewisevans2007/BlenderWorkspace/README.md

 ### Shading

 This tab is also very similar to the default Blender Shading tab but has two panels to the left of the 3D viewport containing a file explorer panel and a shader editor panel for world nodes.

+### Shading

+This tab has two shading tabs one for world and one for object, a 3D viewport, a properties panel and a outliner panel.

 ### Animation